 Structure:

-Membership in each of the SWGs is to include Commission Members.
+Membership in each of the SWGs is to include Commission Members and invited experts.

-Specialist experts and observers may participate in SC SWG meetings at the discretion of the Chair of SC.
-Participation of experts and observers in SWG meetings and intersessional activities is subject to Rule 9 of the Rules of Procedure and the Regulations for Management of Scientific Data and Information.
+Observers may generally participate in SC SWG meetings, subject to Rule 9 of the Rules of Procedure and the Regulations for Management of Scientific Data and Information.
+Should a Member object to an accredited observer’s participation in a SC SWG meeting, that Member must submit a rationale to the Secretariat, to be distributed to Members, at least 14 days before the SWG meeting in question.
+A simple majority of Members must concur, through email correspondence, with the exclusion of an accredited observer from the SWG meeting at least 7 days prior to the meeting, otherwise the observer may attend.

-Each SWG will be managed by a Lead.
-The Lead, supported by the Science Manager, will be responsible for developing meeting agendas, chairing meetings and liaising with the SC/SSC/TWG Chair when required.
+Each SWG will be managed by a Chair.
+The Chair, supported by the Science Manager, will be responsible for developing meeting agendas, chairing meetings and liaising with its parent SC/SSC/TWG Chair when required.

-The SWG Lead will:
+The SWG Chair will:

 Develop the meeting agenda in consultation with Members;